eigenhombre/organa/README.md

 Emacs).
 The program parses the exported HTML, and modifies the parse tree as needed to create cross links to other posts, etc.

+# Status

+If I were you, I wouldn't use this yet, other than to steal ideas from it, since I haven't generalized it for multiple sites.

 # Workflow

-If I were you, I wouldn't use this yet, other than to steal ideas from it, since I haven't generalized it for multiple sites.
-Since I often change functionality and content at the same time, my current workflow is still fairly REPL-driven:

-- Evaluate the `core` namespace in the REPL to create the site and start the file watcher.
 - Make edits to Org files in the source directory `site-source-dir` (or add new `.org` files there).
-  - To change the CSS for the site, edit `index.garden`; source will be interpreted by the `garden` Clojure library and included in every page.
-  - Static files that should be copied /verbatim/ into the /top level of the target site/ are added to `<site-source-dir>/static`.
-These are synced whenever `.org` files are updated.
   - To tag a post (for showing the post type in the navigation section of each page), add an empty section with the relevant tag(s), e.g.: